How to rehome your greyhound when he/she is retired from racing?

 (e) Vaccination for Kennel Cough

-IRGT will provide finance for procedures (b) to (e) and will issue correspondence to vets to outline the level of finance which it provides.
+IRGT will provide finance for procedures (b) to (e) and will issue correspondence to vets regarding this.

-Please forward on the name and number of your Veterinary Surgeon to Barry Coleman in advance of booking your greyhound in for the above procedures so that the Veterinary Surgeon can be fully briefed on what is required/payment process.
+Please provide details of your Vet in the above mentioned email, in advance of booking your greyhound in to allow the Vet to be fully briefed on what is required/payment process.

-N.B.: Please ensure that your Veterinary Surgeon records procedures (c), (d) and (e) on the greyhounds Pet Passport prior to taking possession of the Pet Passport and indicate on a relevant section of the Pet Passport that the greyhound has been Neutered/Spayed.
+N.B.: Please ensure that your Veterinary Surgeon records all procedure (including date of neutering) on the greyhounds Pet Passport prior to taking possession of the Pet Passport and indicate on a relevant section of the Pet Passport that the greyhound has been Neutered/Spayed.

 5. Owners will be required to keep their greyhounds until a suitable home is found in Ireland or until a suitable transport date is arranged if the greyhound is being rehomed by a European Rehoming Agency which the IRGT collaborates with.